 There's a paradox at the heart of ADHD and compulsive porn use.
 ADHD brains seek stimulation because they're understimulated at baseline.
 But over time, compulsive porn use creates a state of chronic ADHD overstimulation that makes the original problem worse.

-Here’s the cycle: your dopamine-starved brain discovers porn, which provides intense stimulation.
-Your brain adapts to that level of stimulation by further reducing dopamine sensitivity (downregulating receptors).
-Now your baseline is even lower.
-Normal activities feel even more boring and flat.
-You need more intense, more novel, or more frequent stimulation just to feel anything.
+The cycle is straightforward.
+An understimulated ADHD brain discovers porn, which provides intense stimulation.
+With repeated use, the brain adapts to that level of stimulation by further reducing dopamine sensitivity.
+Normal activities can feel even more boring and flat, and the pull toward more intense, novel, or frequent stimulation becomes stronger.

 This is the escalation pattern.
 Content that worked before stops working.
 You search for more extreme material, spend longer sessions, or find yourself acting on sexual urges you wouldn't have considered a year ago.
 It's the same tolerance mechanism behind substance addiction, but the ADHD brain was already starting from a deficit, so it hits the escalation cycle faster.